Rook SDK

 The useRookConfiguration hook provides comprehensive configuration management for the ROOK SDK, offering methods to manage user settings, synchronization, and data sources across iOS and Android platforms.

-import { useRookConfiguration } from 'react-native-rook-sdk'
+import { useRookConfiguration, SDKDataSource } from 'react-native-rook-sdk'

 const useRookConfiguration = () => {